Learning Design and Technology

 Plan of Study

 Students seeking the M.S. must take 36 hours, including six hours in methodology and independent research pertaining to the thesis study.
 Students must complete all requirements for the master’s degree within six calendar years, beginning with the date the student commences courses carrying graduate credit applicable to the degree program.
 Master’s courses incorporate the Technology Leadership (TL) Advanced Program standards as developed by ISTE and adopted by NCATE.
-The North Carolina Department of Public Instruction (DPI) provides a list of related standards on their web site.
+The North Carolina Department of Public Instruction (DPI) provides a list of related standards.
 The following curriculum displays provide a summary of courses offered by category/strand: Instructional Technology Curriculum Display (for students admitted prior to 2015); and Learning Design & Technology Curriculum Display (for students admitted January 2015 and thereafter).
 Current students may use our Curriculum Planner to draft a plan of study/plan of work.

-Graduates work as classroom teachers, school or system level instructional technology specialists, curriculum developers, or in private industry.
 For individuals interested in receiving graduate teaching licensure as Coordinator/Director of Technology (NC 077) in K-12 settings, courses in the program incorporate the North Carolina Department of Public Instruction Standards and Indicators for the Master of Instructional Technology Degree/Coordinator/Director of Technology License (077) which are aligned with the Technology Leadership (TL) Advanced Program Standards as developed by ISTE and adopted by NCATE.
 Graduates of the program also qualify for advanced licensure in a teaching field.